The US sees a drop in illegal border crossings after Mexico increases enforcement - The Boston Globe

 Mexican President Andrés Manuel López Obrador said a financial shortfall that had led the immigration agency to suspend deportations and other operations was resolved.
 He did not offer details.

-Arrests for illegal crossings into the U.S. from Mexico fell to about 2,500 on Monday, down from more than 10,000 on several days in December, according to U.S. authorities.
-In the Border Patrol’s busiest area, arrests totaled 13,800 during the seven-day period ending Friday, down 29% from 19,400 two weeks earlier, according to Tucson, Arizona, sector chief John Modlin.
+Arrests for illegal crossings from Mexico fell to about 2,500 on Monday, down from more than 10,000 on several days in December, according to US authorities.
+In the Border Patrol’s busiest area, arrests totaled 13,800 during the seven-day period ending Friday, down 29 percent from 19,400 two weeks earlier, according to Tucson, Ariz., sector chief John Modlin.

-The drop led U.S. Customs and Border Protection to reopen the port of entry in Lukeville, Arizona, on Thursday after a monthlong closure on the most direct route from Phoenix to its nearest beaches.
-The U.S. also restored operations at Eagle Pass and three other locations.
+The drop led Customs and Border Protection to reopen the port of entry in Lukeville, Ariz., on Thursday after a monthlong closure on the most direct route from Phoenix to its nearest beaches.
+The United States also restored operations at Eagle Pass and three other locations.

 Merchants in Eagle Pass, a city of about 30,000 people, saw sales take “a major hit” while a bridge was closed to vehicle traffic so border agents could be reassigned to help process migrants, Maverick County Judge Ramsey English Cantu said.